Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 - In the first case, there is at least one group at the [current hierarchical level](#current-hierarchical-level-glossary).
   > **Warning**
-  > In such case, algorithm **randomly** ungroups one of such group.
+  > In such case, algorithm ungroups random number of random groups.

 - In the second case, there are only single nodes representing the parents of the nodes that were collapsed during the previous calls of the ["groupingOfClusters"](#grouping-of-clusters-KCluster) algorithm in the past (see [Extension of the NodeCommon.ts](#extension-of-the-node-common) for more details).
-In such case, after a call of the *groupingOfClustersManager* operation, collapsed nodes appear on the graph area as child nodes and their *isMountedInHierarchy* attribute value takes the value *true*.
+In such case, after a call of the *groupingOfClustersManager* operation, collapsed nodes appear on the graph area as child nodes.
+In

     > **NOTE**
     > In such case the [current hierarchical level](#current-hierarchical-level-glossary) **may** decrease by 1.